RMattheis Motorsport

-R.Mattheis Motorsport, is a Brazilian auto racing team based in Petropolis, Rio de Janeiro.
+RMattheis Motorsport, is a Brazilian auto racing team based in Petropolis, Rio de Janeiro.
 The team currently competes in Stock Car Brasil with Felipe Fraga and Allam Khodair using the Chevrolet Cruze, Allam Khodair also competes for the team in Império Endurance Brasil together with Marcelo Hahn, they drive a McLaren 720S GT3.
 The team also competes in the Sertões Rally, and the Mitsubishi Cup.
 R.Mattheis was founded in 2013 by Rodolpho Mattheis.